Rio Tinto (corporation): Industrial minerals: Rio Tinto Minerals

 Rio Tinto Minerals is a diverse business group with mining and processing interest in borates, salt and gypsum.
 Rio Tinto Borax, with operations in California, supplies nearly one-third of the world's annual demand for refined borates.
 The Minerals group is also majority owner of Dampier Salt, which produces over 9 million tonnes of salt and 1.5 million tonnes of gypsum annually from its three facilities in north-west Australia.
 Rio Tinto Minerals accounted for 6% of company revenues, and contributed 3% to earnings in 2008.

 On 31 January 2010, the management of US Borax locked out its hourly workforce, replacing the workers with nonunion workers and managers from other Rio Tinto operations.
 The 560 International Longshore and Warehouse Union Local 30 members immediately began a fireside vigil that garnered national and international labour attention.
 ILWU filed several unfair labour practices against the company, including an illegal lock-out claim.

+In 2024–2025 Rio Tinto won a bid to associate with Chile's National Mining Enterprise (ENAMI) in the lithium mining project of Salares Altoandinos.